Private Equity

 Private equity firms are ultimately looking to maximize their profit potential.
 Therefore, as with any investment, they use a variety of financial metrics and ratios to evaluate each deal.
 However, they may look particularly closely at balance sheets to determine how much leverage they can use to make an acquisition.

-In addition to financial leverage, private equity firms typically look to make operational improvements at a target company to increase its value.
-So, they might look at product line profitability, underperforming locations, supply chain, marketing channels, information technology investments, and other areas to ensure that they have the ability and flexibility to add value.
+In addition to financial leverage, private equity firms typically seek to increase a target company's value by making operational improvements.
+For example, they might examine product line profitability, underperforming locations, the supply chain, marketing channels, information technology investments, and other areas to ensure that they have the ability and flexibility to add value and secure a competitive advantage.

 Finally, private equity firms may look at public markets for an idea of exit multiples, particularly if they’re moving into different areas.
 For example, a private equity firm may acquire a conventional consulting firm and productize its services to transform it into a tech company.
 In that case, they might look at tech firm multiples for an idea of return potential.